Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Coordinates in the configuration space

+\begin{teo} Let $G$ be a topological group acting on a topological space $M$.
+If $G$ is compact, then the action is proper. \end{teo}

+\begin{teo} If a Lie group G acts freely and properly on a smooth manifold, then the quotient $M/G$ is a smooth manifold. \end{teo}

+In our case, the fact that $SO(3)$ is a compact group and that the action $\A_1$ is obviously free implies that $\mathfrak{M}$ is a manifold.

-As usual in this geometric context, it is useful to introduce coordinates in which a point of $\C$ is represented by an element of $SO(3)\times SO(3)$ and an element of the base manifold.
-However a concrete representation of the elements of the quotient manifold can be obtained only locally, by introducing a local section of the bundle, namely by choosing a submanifold of $\C$ transversal to the group orbit.
-This will be done in section \ref{adacoo} by introducing the section $\Sc$.
-Obviously there are infinitely many possible choices.
+As usual in this geometric context, it is useful to introduce coordinates in which a point of $\C$ is represented by an element of $SO(3)$ and an element of the base manifold.
+However a concrete representation of the elements of the quotient manifold can be obtained only locally, by introducing a local section of the bundle, namely by choosing a submanifold $\mathfrak{S}$ of $\C$, transversal to the group orbit.
+Now it is clear that there are infinitely many possible choices of the section of the bundle, which correspond to infinitely many admissible definitions of ``pure deformations''.
+Nonetheless, the physics is independent of the choice of the section $\mathfrak{S}$: a change in the choice of the section simply results in a change of coordinates.
+The fact that the section is only local is not a problem, as long as only small deformations are allowed.